glouppe/info8006-introduction-to-ai/outline.md

 Slides are available at [github.com/glouppe/info8006-introduction-to-ai](https://github.com/glouppe/info8006-introduction-to-ai).
 - In HTML and in PDFs.
 - Posted online the day before the lesson (hopefully).
-- Slightly different from previous years.
+- Minor improvements/fixes from previous years.

 Some lessons are partially adapted from "[Introduction to Artificial Intelligence](http://ai.berkeley.edu/lecture_slides.html)" (CS188), from UC Berkeley.